|Skylab 1 Orbital Workshop atop a Saturn V rocket (foreground) and Skylab 2 Saturn IB rocket (background). Image credit: NASA.|

 Though Apollo hardware remained, none of it reached space.
 A second Skylab workshop was placed on display in the National Air and Space Museum in Washington, DC.
 Two Saturn Vs, one of which might have launched the second Skylab, and an assortment of Saturn IB rockets, CSMs, and LMs in various states of completion were parceled out to NASA centers and museums for display or were scrapped.

 President Lyndon Baines Johnson, a NASA supporter (in 1958, as Senate Majority Leader, he had been instrumental in its creation), predicted Apollo's premature end.
 In 1967, Congress slashed to just $122 million the $450 million he requested to start the Apollo Applications Program (AAP).
-AAP - which would rapidly shrink to become the Skylab Program - had been intended to exploit Apollo hardware and operational experience to accomplish new lunar and Earth-orbital missions.
-As news of the deep cuts in his AAP request reached the White House, Johnson mused that, "the way the American people are, now that they have all this capability, instead of taking advantage of it, they'll probably just piss it all away."
+AAP — which would rapidly shrink to become the Skylab Program — had been intended to exploit Apollo hardware and operational experience to accomplish new lunar and Earth-orbital missions.
+In a somber address on the future of the Apollo Program to NASA Marshall Space Flight Center employees in December 1967, Johnson mused that, "the way the American people are, now that they have all this capability, instead of taking advantage of it, they'll probably just piss it all away."

 What if Johnson had got it wrong?
 What if, somehow, Americans cared more about space exploration and so sought to wring from their $24-billion Apollo investment everything they could?